MaksymChalyi/company-employee-service/docs/README.md

 2. **Set Up the Database**: Configure the database settings in `application.properties`.
 3. **Build and Run**: Build and run the application using Maven or your preferred IDE.
 4. **Access the API**: Use tools like Postman to interact with the API endpoints.
+5. **Before running the application, make sure Kafka and Zookeeper are started:**
 ## Features

 - **Company Management**: Create, update, delete, and retrieve companies.
 - **Employee Management**: Create, update, delete, and retrieve employees.
 - **File Upload**: Upload employee data from a file JSON.
 - **Report Generation**: Generate reports in CSV format based on specified criteria.
+- **Connect with Email Sender microservice**: To create a new employee, send a POST request to /api/employees with the employee details in the request body.
+The application will save the employee details to the database and send a message to the Kafka topic mailSender.
+The Kafka consumer service will process the messages and send emails accordingly.

 ## Technologies Used